Genez-io/genezio-documentation/docs/features/backend-deployment.md

 <head>
   <title>Backend Deployment | Genezio Documentation</title>
 </head>
 Genezio offers a seamless and efficient solution for deploying backend logic.
-The platform leverages a function-as-a-service infrastructure, allowing users to deploy their backend classes easily with a simple command: `genezio deploy`.&#x20;
+The platform leverages a function-as-a-service infrastructure, allowing users to deploy their backend classes easily with a simple command: `genezio deploy`.

 :::tip
 You can deploy classes written in TypeScript, JavaScript, Go (experimental) and Dart (experimental).